PhoenixTeam1/netdeploy/README.md

 forcing hosted applications to flush their output buffers when writing to an output stream.
-Thus it will work best on Linux but should provide basic functionality on other operating systems (assuming they have sufficient POSIX support.
+Thus it will work best on Linux but should provide basic functionality on other operating systems (assuming they have sufficient POSIX support).
 Note that Netdeploy has not yet been tested on any system besides Linux.